stalin670/Email-Sender/README.md

-# NodeMailer_Gmail_Backend
+# Email-Sender using NodeMailer
-In this project, we are going to add nodemailer to send mails.
+In this project, I've used nodemailer to send mails.

 ## Appendix